DavidMatthewFraser/easy-to-git/README.md

 ## Overwhelmed by commands?

-Check out <a href='https://www.shortcutfoo.com/app/dojos/git' target='_blank'>Shorfoo</a>, and learn some commmands while playing.
+Check out <a href='https://www.shortcutfoo.com/app/dojos/git'>Shorfoo</a>, and learn some commmands while playing.

 # What next?
 TBH .... idk, maybe you can tell me ...
 We definitely need a better ReadMe lol 😝

-Note: To see the live version of the `master` branch, visit <a href='https://davidmatthewfraser.github.io/easy-to-git/' target='_blank'>our website</a>
+Note: To see the live version of the `master` branch, visit <a href='https://davidmatthewfraser.github.io/easy-to-git/'>our website</a>